barchart/alerting-service-public/docs/content/sdk/lib-adapters.md

 * * *

-### Callbacks.AlertMutatedCallback :id=Callbacks.AlertMutatedCallback
+### Callbacks.AlertMutatedCallback :id=callbacksalertmutatedcallback
->The function signature for a callback which notifies the [AlertManager](/content/sdk/lib?id=undefined) after an alert mutates (e.g. its stage changes).
+>The function signature for a callback which notifies the [AlertManager](/content/sdk/lib?id=alertmanager) after an alert mutates (e.g. its stage changes).

 **Kind**: static typedef of <code>Callbacks</code>